sonyarouje/RF24Node/README.md

 #RF24Node
-Nodejs Addon of RF24Network library for Raspberry Pi
+Nodejs Addon for RF24Network library for Raspberry Pi

 A nodejs addon of the RF24Network library (https://github.com/TMRh20/RF24Network) for Raspberry Pi.
 In my testing RF24Network is a great library to communicate with nrf24L01 modules.
 Most developments in my Raspberry Pi I use nodejs and this library lacks a nodejs support.
 So I decided to write one.